Esan Marsters

-Esan Marsters (born 17 August 1996) is a professional rugby league footballer who plays as a or for the Salford Red Devils in the Super League.
+Esan Marsters (born 17 August 1996) is a professional rugby league footballer who plays as a or for the Bradford Bulls in the Super League.
 He has played for the Cook Islands, New Zealand and the New Zealand Māori at international level.

 He previously played for the Wests Tigers, North Queensland Cowboys and the Gold Coast Titans in the National Rugby League.

 Background

 Marsters was born in Auckland, New Zealand, and is of Cook Island and Māori descent.

 He played for Mount Albert Lions in New Zealand, later saying, "I played in the halves growing up.
 I was a five-eighth, like Benji.
 That’s where I get my ball skills from.
 Then I moved over to Sydney from Auckland when I was 17 and got switched to the centres.
 I was bigger than a lot of the other kids and they wanted to use me out wide."
 Marsters picked up a contract with the Sydney Roosters to train with their SG Ball team.
 After spending a season with Roosters SG Ball team he was cut and signed a contract with the Wests Tigers NYC team.